phaneesh/dropwizard-healthcheck-extras/README.md

       dimension: "p75" #Check p75 latency
       type: TIMER
       threshold: 2 #if p75 latency is more than 2 seconds application will become unhealthy
+    - name: "critical-errors"
+      metric: "custom.critical.error"
+      dimension: "m5_rate" #Check 5 minute rate
+      type: METER
+      threshold: 2000 #if the error rate is more than 2000 in 5 minutes application will become unhealthy
 ```

 ### Metric Types Supported